manzt/quak/README.md

 ### interacting with the data

-**quak** is a UI for quickly scanning and exploring large tables.
-However, it is more than that.
-A side effect of quak's [Mosaic](https://github.com/uwdata/mosaic)-based architecture is that it captures all user interactions as _SQL queries_.
+**quak** captures all user interactions as _queries_.

-At any point, table state can be accessed as a _query_,
+At any point, table state can be accessed as SQL,

 ```python
 widget.sql # SELECT * FROM df WHERE ...